 This is like the Wagyu of Beef in the form of Sashimi.
-This my friends is O Toro Tuna Sashimi.
+This, my friend, is O Toro Tuna Sashimi.
 This was like butter.
 Truly incredible.
 Simple and simply delicious, oh my goodness.
 See the marbling like you would see in Wagyu.
 It don’t get much better.
 But at $60 for this plate you would kind of expect it to be right.
 Yep this is where the ‘ouch’ starts to happen.

 Next up comes Tako, commonly known as octopus sashimi – albeit this one was served with some seaweed and vinegar.
 Pretty looking dish isn’t it.

 Then mashed broccoli, and bacon.